italian dessert recipes

-If this isn't the kind of almond cookie recipe you were looking for - see these other almond cookie variations:
+If this isn't the kind of almond cookie recipe you were thinking of I have a couple others that almond cookie variations:

 * 1/2 cup granulated sugar